robotics-erlangen/framework/COMPILE.md

 use the installer, select add to PATH

 #### install qt
-Use the online installer! run installer (use default install path! ), install "Qt 5.11.1 > MinGW 5.3.0" and "Tools > MinGW 5.3.0".
-Qt 5.11.1 is a LTS release and thus should stay supported for some time.
+Use the online installer! run installer (use default install path! ), install "Qt 5.13.2 > MinGW 7.3.0 32-bit".
-In case you use the offline installer, change to install path such that Qt 5.11.1 ends up in `c:\Qt\5.11.1`
+In case you use the offline installer, change to install path such that Qt 5.13.2 ends up in `c:\Qt\5.13.2`

 #### install MSYS2
 Run installer (use default path C:\msys64 !)